tomaszg7/tellico_stuff/README.md

 the cards.
 It prints out only 10 first results, so you might need to search some by multiverse id.

-The scripts caches search results and images in ~/.cache/mtg-perl
+The scripts caches search results and images in `~/.cache/mtg-perl`.

 Helper scripts:
 ---------------
-mtg-braki.pl - reads Tellico database files and prints out missing cards for a
-		given expansion(s) and/or some stats
+* `mtg-braki.pl` - reads Tellico database files listed in `mtg_bases.pm` and prints out missing cards for a given expansion(s) and/or some stats, including prices
-mtg-check-pseudo.pl - reads Tellico database and checks if there are some
-		"pseudocards" listed there.
-At the moment it only looks for melded cards
+* `mtg-check-pseudo.pl` - reads Tellico databases and checks if there are some "pseudocards" listed there.
+At the moment it only looks for cards  listed by hand in `mtg_pseudo.pm`
-		and reverse sides (listed by hand in mtg_pseudo.pm) mtg-set.pl - generates a Tellico database containing whole expansion
+* `mtg-set.pl` - generates a Tellico database containing whole expansion
+* `mtg-prices.pl` - calculates value of collection according to "trend price" from <http://www.cardmarket.com>

-Scripts have hardcoded locations of input/output files, so they might need hand-tuning.
+Some scripts have hardcoded locations of input/output files, so they might need hand-tuning.

 Dice Masters: